 This emission unit is the counter flow mechanical induced draft cooling tower with mist eliminators.
 KWTE is required to have the mist eliminators installed and operating.
 KWTE is required to conduct and record semi-annual inspections to confirm the mist eliminators are installed and properly operating.
-Per the records, KWTE is properly conducting these inspections.
+Per the records, KWTE is properly conducting these inspections, having most recently conducted an inspection in September 2022.